 The 2015 Breakthrough Junior Challenge drew thousands of submissions, many outstanding, from over 80 countries.
 Here are the 15 videos that made it all the way to be chosen as Finalists from last year.
-But remember, these are for guidance and general interest only – to win the Challenge, your film needs to be original!
+But remember, these are for guidance and general interest only – to win the 2020 Challenge, your film needs to be original!
 Finalist videos are teaching the world about science and math on the Khan Academy website, too.

 Ryan Chester: 2015 winner